imwrdo/PR/README.md

 The script allows the flexibility to add (any number!) of new commands to run. main.c: the same as in the script, but this time implemented in C code.
 The script and .c program have menu
+4. Process and Thread Management
+  - Folder: Lab4
+  - Status: Completed and Published
+  - Description: In this lab, we learned about managing processes and threads with two console programs: ProgramGlowny.exe and ProgramPodrzedny.exe.
+ProgramGlowny.exe allows users to control processes.
+It can create new processes with adjustable priorities, stop specific processes, list running processes, and close the program, ending all associated processes.
+ProgramPodrzedny.exe handles thread management within its own process.
+Users can create threads, adjust priorities, delete threads, and list active threads.
+Additionally, the program can terminate the entire process, stopping all threads.
+This lab provided practical experience in managing processes and threads within a console environment.